speedingwall54/traderCBC/README.md

 ## 📌 Why Use This?

-If you're studying how traders behave during market shocks, this tool gives you a clean way to observe patterns, build models, and test hypotheses about behavioral cycles — using just Python and public data.
+If you're studying how trader crowds behave during market shocks, this tool gives you a clean way to observe patterns, build models, and test hypotheses about behavioral cycles — using just Python and public data.

 ## ⚙️ How To Use